alex-spataru/QSerialTerminal/README.md

 ![Main window screenshot](doc/screenshot.png)

+For more advanced features, and active development, take a look at [Serial Studio](https://github.com/serial-studio/serial-studio).

 ## Compiling the application

 Once you have Qt installed, open *QSerialTerminal.pro* in Qt Creator and click the "Run" button.